deadlykam/CodeOptPro_Godot/README.md

 8. **void update_timer(float)** - This method updates the timer countdown.

 #### Instantiate Object:
 I have added a new feature that allows to quickly add instantiation of packed scenes objects from the filesystem to the scene editor.
 No need to drag and drop or add an insantiated object 1 by 1 from the default Godot system.
 In future will try to make this system even faster.
 You can open the _Instantiate Object_ window by going to the menu _Project_ -> _Project Settings_ then select the _Plugins_ tab and finally enable the _Instantiate Object_.
 This will open the _Instantiate Object_ by docking it at the bottom right side.
-You dock it how ever you wish.
+You can dock it how ever you wish.
 Below I will explain the highlighted parts of the _Instantiate Object_.
 | ![Instantiate-Object1.png](https://imgur.com/UYcB48h.png) |
 |:--:|
 | *Instantiate Object* |